-Few places on earth offer such an alluring variety of gorgeous scenery, historical relevance, modern cities, and world-class wildlife viewing.
-While words may begin to describe the thrill of seeking out game in a private reserve, or the peaceful moment at dusk as the setting sun silhouettes Table Mountain against a purple sky, nothing beats witnessing all of it firsthand!
+Few places on Earth offer an alluring variety of gorgeous scenery, historical relevance, modern cities, and world-class wildlife viewing.
+While words may begin to describe the thrill of seeking out game in a private reserve or the peaceful moment at dusk as the setting sun silhouettes Table Mountain against a purple sky, nothing beats witnessing all of it firsthand!

 - Kruger National Park Safari

 Take a journey, beyond the familiar, on an unforgettable South African safari.
 Throughout the diverse landscape, Mother Nature reigns supreme.
-South Africa is home to more than 1,100 unique species of bird and mammal!
-Kruger National Park, one of Africa’s largest game reserves, offers visitors the chance to glimpse an incredible ecosystem as well as rare or endangered animals.
-The reserve is home to the Big 5: lions, leopards, rhinos, elephants and buffaloes as well as cheetahs, giraffes and more.
+South Africa is home to more than 1,100 unique species of birds and mammals!
+Kruger National Park, one of Africa's largest game reserves, offers visitors the chance to glimpse an incredible ecosystem and rare or endangered animals.
+The reserve is home to the Big 5: lions, leopards, rhinos, elephants, and buffaloes, as well as cheetahs, giraffes, and more.

-Known in Zulu as eGoli or “Place of Gold,” Johannesburg is the second largest city in Africa (after Cairo, Egypt).
+Known in Zulu as eGoli or "Place of Gold," Johannesburg is the second largest city in Africa (after Cairo, Egypt).
 The city was founded in 1886 after gold was discovered in the mineral-rich Witwatersrand range.
-Today, with a bustling night life and exploding restaurant scene JoBurg or Jozi (as it’s known to the locals) is a fantastic place to eat and drink, shop, and explore!
-It’s also known as the largest man-made urban forest in the world as the city’s government has planted more than 10 million trees to date in the bustling environment.
-Stops you can't miss (that are featured on our tours!) include: a tour of Soweto (short for Southwestern Township), the Apartheid Museum, and Lileslie Farm, were you will experience a first-hand account of the time when Nelson Mandela lived under an alias, and the events and circumstances leading up to the raid which ultimately led to his trial and incarceration on Robben Island.
+Today, with a bustling nightlife and exploding restaurant scene, JoBurg or Jozi (as it's known to the locals) is a fantastic place to eat and drink, shop, and explore!
+It's also known as the largest artificial urban forest in the world, as the city's government has planted more than 10 million trees to date in the bustling environment.
+Stops featured on our tours include a tour of Soweto, the Apartheid Museum, and Lileslie Farm, where you will experience a first-hand account of the time when Nelson Mandela lived under an alias and the events and circumstances leading up to the raid, which ultimately led to his trial and incarceration on Robben Island.

 - Cape Town